Barium Enema (cont.)

 During the Procedure

-Barium enema is performed at an outpatient x-ray center or in a major hospital.
-You usually go home the same day.
+Barium enema is performed at an outpatient X-ray center or in a major hospital.
+You usually go home the same day the procedure is done.
+You do not have to undergo anesthesia for this test but you may receive some medicine to reduce any abdominal cramping.

-- When you arrive, the staff will check the last time that you had food or fluids.
-They will also make sure that your bowel has been prepared adequately (by the cleansing enema or laxative or both).
+- When you arrive, the staff will check when it was the last time that you had food or fluids.

 - You will remain awake throughout the barium enema procedure.
 The contrast material (barium) will be put into the rectum through a plastic tube.
 Aside from that discomfort, you may feel the pressure of the liquid that is being administered.
 Otherwise, pain should be minimal.